 Presidential Scholarships are awarded based on academic achievement and/or a promise for ministry.
-Current scholarships are for $20,000 a year, and a student's full-time tuition costs are paid from the scholarship.
+Current scholarships are for $20,000 a year for up to three years of full-time study, and tuition costs are paid from the scholarship.

 All admitted master’s-level students who do not receive a Presidential Scholarship will receive a 100% Tuition Scholarship.
 These funds pay for the cost of tuition for the hours required for a degree.
 Students need to maintain minimum hours of enrollment to maintain a Tuition Scholarship.
 Note that required fees are not covered by Tuition Scholarships.

 Students may decline to receive Seminary tuition support if requested.

 Veterans and Military Servicemembers can consult with the Financial Aid Coordinator Jennifer Anderson about tuition polices and matters related to cost of attendance, federal loan eligibility, and on-campus employment.
 As enrolled students, Veterans and Military Servicemembers can receive support on matters related to academic advising and registration from Erin Hamilton at firstname.lastname@example.org or (502) 992-5429.